itpp-labs/pos-addons/pos_order_print_check/README.rst

  Check PosBox Connection
 =========================

-Check the connection to PosBox before printing kitchen orders
+Check the connection to PosBox before printing POS orders

+By default, the orders sent to printers may lost if the connection to PosBox is unexpectively interrupted.
+The module eliminates this disadvantage because it looks at the connection to PosBox before order printing.

 Credits
 =======